gremble0/gremblebot/README.md

 The bots features on each platform are very different.
 I will give an explanation of each of them.

 ## Discord
 The discord bot is mostly focused on playing audio through discords voice client.
-This bot is ran through 2 classes, with an object oriented architecture.`bot.py` the main class for running the bot and `commands.py` the class used for handling commands.
-Each class consists of a pointer to an object of the other class.
+It has 2 versions, the old one `discordold/` is ran through 2 classes, with an object oriented architecture. `bot.py` the main class for running the bot and `messages.py` the class used for handling commands through messages.
+The newer version under `discordnew/` is partly a refactor after i realized the object oriented nature of its architecture was unnecessarily constraining combined with a migration to discords new api `nextcord`.

 The discord bot has the following features:
 - Connection to discord using discords python library.